KonstantinTomashevich/Cushion/README.md

 ## Limitations

-Right now Cushion is more of a hobby project and is not a heavy-production-ready thing.
-Therefore, current implementation has several limitations:
+Right now Cushion is more of a hobby project and is not a heavy-production-ready tech.

-- Unicode characters are not fully supported: they are only supported in strings and comments.
-  The reason is that re2c drowns in big character classes and becomes very slow.
+Also, it is designed as a tool for [my game engine project Kan](https://github.com/KonstantinTomashevich/Kan), therefore there might be cases that I didn't catch while working on it.

+The main limitations of current implementation are:

+- Unicode characters are only supported inside comments or string literals.
+They're not supported in identifiers and other language constructs.
+The reason is that we're using re2c for tokenization and re2c is initially not designed to handle such big character groups, which makes tokenizer quite big and takes long time to compile.
+I'm not using non-ASCII characters outside of comments and string literals in my project, so I decided to just omit this issue.

 - Universal character names are not supported.
+I don't use them in my other projects, therefore I didn't spend time on supporting these feature here.

-- Only simple escape sequences (that is the term from specification) are supported.
+- Only simple escape sequences (term from open C23 standard draft) are supported.
+The reason is the same: I don't use non-simple escape sequence in my projects.

-- Nothing related to ISO/IEC 646 is supported.
+- ISO/IEC 646 is not supported as it seems irrelevant nowadays.
-- `typeof` from C23 is used to properly generate returns for `CUSHION_DEFER`.
-It is possible to guess type for temporary storing return expression result before executing defers without `typeof`, but it is difficult and error-prone, therefore `typeof` is used for now as it is supported by most popular compilers.
-- There might be some bugs and some non-standard-complying behaviours, unfortunately.
-Not intentionally, but due to lack of time and lack of skills (author is not a profession compiler/parser developer and only did these things as hobby projects).
-Also, this tool is only properly used right now on [Kan project](https://github.com/KonstantinTomashevich/Kan), therefore different projects might encounter different errors that weren't found on Kan.

-These limitations will be addressed on per-request basis when it is really needed and when author has enough time to do it properly.
+- Macro unwraps inside `#line` directive is not supported.

+- `##` operation is only supported for merging identifier token with other identifier or integers: it means that only cases that are guaranteed to be an identifier are supported.
+Supporting other cases requires tokenization refactor, but it is not really needed right now as all other cases are usually just mistakes, not real use cases.

+- `has_include`, `has_embed` and `has_c_attribute` inside conditional inclusion expressions cannot be evaluated as
+  Cushion does not have full knowledge needed to properly evaluate it for target compiler.

+- Only ordinary encoded character literals are supported in conditional inclusion expression as other encodings are not needed right now, so there is no way to properly test it in real environment.
+The same goes for multi-character literals in conditional evaluation expressions.

+- Only ordinary encoded strings are supported as `_Pragma` arguments.

+- Defer feature relies on `typeof` from C23 standard (or GCC extension) in order to generate proper type for the variable that will store return value while pre-return defers are being executed.

+- `CUSHION_DEFER` cannot be used in braceless if/for/while/do as it would require retrospective brace addition.
+  It also means that return/goto that might trigger defers from parent scopes also should not be used in braceless if/for/while/do scopes.

+- `_Pragma` is not supported inside `CUSHION_DEFER` and `CUSHION_STATEMENT_ACCUMULATOR_PUSH` blocks inside macros.
+  There is no difficult reason not to support it here, it is just not needed yet and therefore its support was omitted in that case. `_Pragma` is supported in all other scopes nevertheless.

+- Macro unwraps are not supported for `CUSHION_STATEMENT_ACCUMULATOR`, `CUSHION_STATEMENT_ACCUMULATOR_PUSH`,
+  `CUSHION_STATEMENT_ACCUMULATOR_REF` and `CUSHION_STATEMENT_ACCUMULATOR_UNREF` **arguments** (but supported in pushed blocks, of course) as there is generally no reason to introduce additional complexity there.

+Other limitations may arise due to the fact that I'm not a compiler developer and I don't know standard thoroughly, so I might've missed something else.

+Contributions are welcome, but please contact me prior to starting work on fixing any of those limitations.

 ## Acknowledgement